• Skip to primary navigation

 Tartan plaid fabric scraps

-The site also states that in North America the term plaid is commonly used to describe tartan.
-Flannel is a soft woven fabric and the term “flannel shirt” is often used casually to mean any shirt with a plaid/tartan pattern.
+The site also states that the term plaid is commonly used in North America to describe tartan.
+Flannel is a soft woven fabric, and the term “flannel shirt” is often used casually to mean any shirt with a plaid/tartan pattern.

-We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
+We’re a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.

 What You Need To Make The DIY Feathers